SURATEJASWANI/Gemini-AI-Chatbot-in-HTML-CSS-JavaScript/README.md

 License
 This project is open-source under the MIT License.

-Copyrights @ 2025 Sura Tejaswani
+Copyrights © 2025 Sura Tejaswani.
+All rights reserved.